Anodize vs. Alodine: What’s the Difference?

 Methods are grounded on principally distinct procedures with different degrees of complexity.
 It results in the advantage of alodining over anodizing, regarding cost-efficiency.

-However, in case the durability of the coating is the principal point, anodizing is much superior to Alodine that fades easily.
+However, in case the durability of the coating is the principal point, anodizing is much superior to Alodine which fades easily.

 So, if your budget is limited, and you do not expect a component manufactured to last for years, alodining is your choice.
 In case the situation is directly opposite, you should select anodizing.